josecanciani/php-di-event-subscriber/README.md

 We use Symphony EventDispatcher components as our base.
 So creating an event is just extending the `Event` class:

-Let's say we have this listener:
+Let's say we have this Event:

 ```php
 namespace MyApp\Order\Events;